nazmieievilya/ToDo-app-build-on-Redux.js/README.md

 ### `Framer Motion`

-It`s another React library, but specifises on animation.
-You can make really brilliant and splendid animation in a second with such benefits as above(spend more time and energy on functionality)
+This is another React library, but it is specialized in animation.
+You can make really brilliant and splendid animation in a secondы with such benefits as above(spend more time and energy on functionality)

 ### `Styled Components`